nicholaswilde/docs/docs/index.md

 ## Features

 - Provide Helm charts to help define, install, and upgrade even the most complex Kubernetes application.
-- Provide container images that support [Semantic Versioning](https://semver.org/) and multiple architectures.
+- Provide container images that support [Semantic Versioning](https://semver.org/) and multiple architectures, designed to run in a Kubernetes cluster.

 ## Support